-Watson, a Republican, was the representative for Pennsylvania's 27th congressional district from 1889 to 1891.
+Watson was the representative for Pennsylvania’s 27th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Oct 1877 to Aug 1890, Watson missed 408 of 1,073 roll call votes, which is 38.0%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Aug 1890.
 The chart below reports missed votes over time.